 Perhaps a bigger barrier is an inherently conservative culture in process engineering?
 In areas such as process safety, this is as it should be.
 However, for our industry to really make the most of offsite, modular construction, it will take someone to break the mould and disrupt traditional ways of doing things.
 Large pharmaceutical clients may be the ones to do this, as they seek to become leaner and faster in response to challenging market conditions and environmental pressures.
 AstraZeneca, for example, has committed to its capital project portfolio being natural resource positive by 2025.
 Reducing the amount of construction waste generated on site could play an important part in this.

-With signs that attitudes are starting to change, it seems that the time for process industries to embrace offsite manufacturing and modular construction might have come.
+With signs that attitudes are starting to change, and with an increased focus on reducing carbon and unnecessary waste, it seems that the time for process industries to embrace offsite manufacturing and modular construction might have come.

 When it comes to offsite, modular construction, now may be the time to ask: “Why not?”